CMPUT301W21T23/CMPUT301W21T23-SmartDataBook/README.md

 Add An Experiment:
   - Select the "Home" tab on the nagivation bar on the bottom of the app
   - Click the Red-circle-plus sign to add a new experiment
-  - It will present you with a new "Experiment Details" screen such that you input values into the presented empty fields
+  - It will present you with a new "Experiment Details" screen
+  - Input values into the presented empty fields that describe the experiment
-  - Select "Create&Publish" to publish the experiment so other users may, and you, may see it.
+  - Select "Create&Publish" to publish the experiment so other users may, and you, may see it